PhasesResearchLab/dfttk-2021/docs/source/Installation.rst

 Config MongoDB
 --------------

-DFTTK needs MongoDB to manage DFT inputs/outputs settings including structure, force constants etc. The users of DFTTK can either buy the commercial MongoDB database management or set up their own MongoDB server.
+DFTTK needs MongoDB to manage DFT calculations and outputs.
+The users of DFTTK can either buy the commercial MongoDB database service or set up their own MongoDB server.

-  Ask the MongoDB system manager for a json file named ``db.json`` to get your DFTTK results saved in MongoDB database.
-The ``db.json`` file contains something similiar to the following lines which should saved under the "dfttk/config" folder that was created by "dfttk config -mp -aci" command mentioned above.
+Ask the MongoDB system manager for two json files: one named ``db.json`` and another named ``my_launchpad.yaml`` and save them in a ``config`` folder wherever you choose.

+``db.json`` provides MongoDB the information to access the DFTTK output results, templated as follows.

 .. _JSONLint: https://jsonlint.com